fogus/spiel/taschenspiele/machipongo/README.markdown

 Turns
 =====

-On each turn the player to move is allowed to move one or more coins into another cell of the grid.
+On each turn the player to move is allowed to move one or more coins into another cell of the grid, only orthogonal.

+## Moving coins

 Variations